pynbody/pynbody/docs/installation.rst

 Pynbody provides binary distributions for Mac and Linux.
 Windows is not supported currently, except via `WSL (Windows Subsystem for Linux) <https://learn.microsoft.com/en-us/windows/wsl/install>`_ which provides a Linux compatibility layer.
+To use the latest release of _pynbody_, you must be using a recent version of Python 3, as supported by `numpy <http://www.numpy.org>`_ and `scipy <http://www.scipy.org>`_.
+The standardized `SPEC0 <https://scientific-python.org/specs/spec-0000/>`_ policy describes the versions of numpy, scipy and Python we aim to support.

-To install the latest release version (which depends only on numpy and scipy), use:
+To install the latest release version of `pynbody`, use:

 .. code-block :: bash